Ultimate Slow Cooker Beef Curry With Potatoes

 - Wash hands well with antibacterial soap and water.
 Pat hands dry with paper towels and take selected seasonings from your kitchen cupboard, pantry or counter top to sprinkle them on to the raw beef meat.
 Sprinkle at least 2 tablespoons of curry powder on the beef meat as well as 1 tablespoon each of the salt, black pepper, garlic, paprika, oregano and crushed red pepper.
 (This very well seasoned beef is going to turn out to be very flavorful when it is fully cooked)

-- Take a large spoon to scoop the seasoned raw beef from the bowl into your crockpot of slow cooker.
+- Take a large spoon to scoop the seasoned raw beef from the bowl into your crockpot or slow cooker.
 After all of the raw beef has been placed into the slow cooker, then affix the cover of the slow cooker on to it and plug the slow cooker in.
-Turn the slow cooker on high and then you can proceed to the next step while the raw beef start to cook.
+Turn the slow cooker on high and then you can proceed to the next step while the raw beef starts to cook.

 - With antibacterial dish soap and hot water, wash the bowl that had contained the seasoned raw beef very well, perhaps letting it soak in the soapy water a bit first before rinsing it out.